Theofilos-Chamalis/DevConnector/README.md

 A social resume platform for developers.
 Create your portofolio by adding experience, education, skills or any important information of your career and post your comments or thoughts for other users.

+This is a MERN based full stack real world bootstrapping application that can speed up your development.
+It uses the popular MongoDB database with Mongoose schemas, the backend web framework Express.js, the frontend library React.js that ws created by Facebook and Node.js.
+Authentication via Json Web Tokens is used with the Passport middleware and customizable linting is built in using eslint.

-Visit it at: <a href="https://mighty-dusk-38771.herokuapp.com/" target="_blank"> https://thedevconnector.herokuapp.com</a>
+Visit it at: <a href="https://thedevconnector.herokuapp.com" target="_blank"> https://thedevconnector.herokuapp.com</a>

 <img src="img/home.png">